 TD Place Arena – Ottawa 67’s

-One major part of that history has been the Ontario Hockey League’s Ottawa 67’s.
+Meanwhile, the Ottawa 67’s find themselves champions of the OHL’s East Division already, and contenders to make it to this year’s (2018-19) Memorial Cup national championships.
+Their arena, once run-down and bizarre, is now seen as revitalised and unique.
 They are one of the more successful and certainly more iconic teams in junior hockey, with alumni including Gary Roberts, Kevin Weekes, Doug Wilson, Kris Draper, and Denis Potvin, among others.
 They have also been managed by the legendary Brian Kilrea for almost 40 years.
-Founded during Canada’s Centennial celebrations in 1967, and famed for their red, black, and white ‘barberpole’ sweaters, the club have called historic Lansdowne Park home for decades.
+Founded during Canada’s Centennial celebrations in 1967, and famed for their red, black, and white ‘barberpole’ sweaters, the 67’s have called historic Lansdowne Park home for decades.
+Though the revitalised arena is corporately known as TD Place, it is often referred to simply as Lansdowne Park.

 Today, though, the 67’s are back at home at a completely renovated TD Place Arena, comfortably in Lansdowne Park where they belong.